Health & Wellness

 While you're restricting their activity, decrease the size of their meals by 10%.
 The last thing your pet needs is added weight causing stress on their healing injury.

 If your vet prescribed anti-inflammatory medication to reduce pain and swelling, it may soothe your pet to use cold packs and warm compresses.
 Talk to your vet about rehabilitation therapy such as hydrotherapy, acupuncture, cold laser therapy and physical therapy to strengthen their muscles and reduce pain.
-Fetch by The Dodo pet insurance can alleviate some of the stress by covering the vet bills from potential treatment options.
+Fetch Pet Insurance can alleviate some of the stress by covering the vet bills from potential treatment options.

 As pet parents, we understand that re-injury is frustrating, but it's quite common in hip dislocations.
 When a hip dislocates, the surrounding structures are severely damaged.
 After a closed reduction, there is only a 50% chance that the hip stays in place — so re-injury is equally likely.
 The risk of the hip dislocating again after an open reduction is much lower.